 How many credit cards should you get?

 In fact, you do not want to jump into a bunch of cards right away.
 It will mean you have less availability for better cards down the road.
-You are better off using your lesser card as a way to establish better credit, and then you can enjoy reap the rewards of multiple cards.

 How many credit cards should you apply for?